Usman Khawaja: Domestic and T20 career

 A left-handed top order batsman, Khawaja was awarded Player of the Australian Under-19 Championship in 2005 and also played for Australia in the 2006 U-19 Cricket World Cup in Sri Lanka as an opening batsman.

 He made his first-class debut for the New South Wales Blues in 2008.
 In the same year, he hit consecutive double centuries for the NSW Second XI—a feat never before achieved by a NSW player.
 On 22 June 2010 it was announced by Cricket Australia that Usman Khawaja would be a part of the Australian touring squad to play Pakistan in a two Test series in England.

-Since 2011 up until February 2022, Khawaja has played for the Sydney Thunder in the Big Bash League.
-In BBL05, he was the second highest run scorer (345 runs), with an average of 172.50.
+From 2011 to February 2022, Khawaja played for the Sydney Thunder in the Big Bash League.
+In BBL05, he was the second highest run scorer, scoring 345 runs at an average of 172.50.

 Khawaja signed a contract to play for county side Derbyshire in the 2011 English domestic season.
 He played in four County Championship matches, averaging 39.87 with the bat and scoring a century (135) against Kent.
 After his county stint, he made five further Test appearances in 2011, scoring one half-century (65) against South Africa.
 He was dropped from Australia's Test team after the home series against New Zealand, making way for Shaun Marsh upon Marsh's return from injury.

 Lancashire signed Khawaja as an overseas player for the 2014 county season for all formats.
 Khawaja scored 86 runs on his debut against Durham but in vain as Lancashire lost by 27 runs.

 He plays club cricket for Valley District Cricket Club in Brisbane.

 In August 2015, Khawaja was appointed as captain of the Queensland cricket team, replacing previous captain James Hopes.

 In April 2018, he was signed by Glamorgan County Cricket Club to play in the 2018 Vitality Blast tournament in England.
-In April 2021, he was signed by Islamabad United to play in the rescheduled matches in the 2021 Pakistan Super League.
+In April 2021, he was signed by Islamabad United to play the rescheduled matches in the 2021 Pakistan Super League.

 In February 2022, Khawaja opted out of his contract with the Sydney Thunder, citing "family reasons".

+On 29 June 2022, Khawaja was signed by the Brisbane Heat and appointed captain for the upcoming Big Bash season.